 Promoting YouTube Videos on Social Media

-Having social media accounts like Facebook, Twitter and Instagram is a good way to promote your videos.
+Having social media accounts like Facebook, Twitter, and Instagram is a good way to promote your videos.
 Social media will allow you to engage more with viewers; this could be through asking questions or just them complementing your videos.
-If the viewers have a more personal connection, they are likelier to stick around and continue watching you.
+If the viewers have a more personal connection, they will stick around and continue watching you.

 When you upload a video, posting it to all your social media accounts will encourage viewers to check it out earlier.
 Releasing snippets of videos and posting them to your socials is a good way to excite viewers before you have released the full video.